2022–23 UEFA Youth League knockout phase: Bracket

-Play-offs
+Knockout round play-offs

 Summary

 The eight second round winners from the Domestic Champions Path were drawn against the eight group runners-up from the UEFA Champions League Path, with the teams from the Domestic Champions Path hosting the match.
 Teams from the same association could not be drawn against each other.

 The draw was conducted on 8 November 2022 at the UEFA headquarters in Nyon.
-The play-offs were played over one leg on 7 and 8 February 2023.
+The knockout round play-offs were played over one leg on 7 and 8 February 2023.